ninahonyango/VAPT/README.md

 ![Continued Full Port Scan Screenshot](images/fullPortScan2.png) *The screenshots above show results of the full port scan performed on the target Metaspoitable 2 via Kali terminal.*

 - From the result above, we can confirm that the scan is working properly, and also which ports are open and reachable.
-With this, we know which services to target.

 ---

-### Step 4: 🔍 Analyze Open Ports and Identify Vulnerabilities
+### Step 4: Analyze Open Ports and Identify Vulnerabilities

-To identify open ports and the corresponding services and versions running on the target machine (Metaspoitable 2), the following nmap command was executed on Kali terminal (attacker/scanner):
+To identify open ports and the corresponding services and versions running on the target Metasploitable2, the following nmap command was executed on the attacker Kali VM:

 ```
 nmap -sV 192.168.56.102